-For Journalism classes, we often bring media professionals like Sioux Falls Argus Leader multimedia editor Cory Meyer, former Argus Leader news editor Matt Merritt (a 1999 Augustana graduate), and USA Today baseball writer Mel Antonen (a 1979 Augustana graduate) into the classroom.
+For journalism classes, we often bring media professionals like Argus Leader multimedia editor Cory Meyer, former Argus Leader news editor Matt Merritt (a 1999 Augustana graduate), and USA Today baseball writer Mel Antonen (a 1979 Augustana graduate) into the classroom.

 Our classes in layout and design use state-of-the-art desktop publishing programs; and in photojournalism, students capture images of Sioux Falls and Augustana on their digital cameras.
-In advanced Journalism classes, students cover more than just campus issues.
-They interview participants and commentators around Sioux Falls on major political and social issues while covering the police, school board, city council, and more.
-Most importantly, Journalism majors gain on-campus hands-on experience in Journalism by working for the student newspaper, the Mirror, and the yearbook, Edda.
+In advanced journalism classes, students cover more than just campus issues.
+They interview participants and commentators around Sioux Falls on major political and social issues while covering the police, school board, city council and more.
+Most importantly, journalism majors gain on-campus experience by working for the student newspaper, The Mirror, and the yearbook, The Edda.